1920-1929 By Prof. Raffael Scheck, Colby College, Maine.

 is no longer maintained outside an intranet.
 This copy is the

-Wayback copy.
+Wayback copy and may be slow to load.
 Use the list by either clicking through for the

 saved page or by copying the url directly into your browser.